jimmywarting/Screw-FileReader/README.md

 arrayBuffer = await blob.arrayBuffer() // awaits a promise
 text = await blob.text() // awaits a promise
+dataUrl = await blob.dataUrl() // awaits a promise
 stream = blob.stream() // returns a web ReadableStream

-// BinaryString and DataURL has been avoided
+// BinaryString has been avoided
-// - DataURL is just ~3x bigger and there are better ways to handle them, like ObjectURL
-//   Worse for memory, size, decoding, url bar & speed
 // - Binaries just don't work well with strings face it.
 //   Send the blob with ajax instead or use ArrayBuffer if you want to work with the data
 //